mwhapples/BrailleBlaster-NG-docs/manual.md

 references as they have the same margins (BF 2016 Section 9.6).

-**Incidental Note without a Heading** can also be used for footnotes to a listed, linear, or stairstep table, and for speaker's notes in a slide presentation.
+**Incidental Note without a Heading** can also be used for footnotes to a listed, linear, or stairstep table, and for speaker’s notes in a slide presentation.
 If the Incidental note has a heading, it needs to be designated separately as a cell-7 heading.